-For 2017, LibreOffice is once again an organisation in the GSoC programme, so if you’re a university student and want to get experience working on a well-known free software project, while also being paid for your efforts, get involved!
-But don’t delay: the application period runs from March 20 to April 3, so it’s not far off.
+For 2018, LibreOffice is again an organisation in the GSoC programme, so if you’re a university student and want to get experience working on a well-known free software project, while also being paid for your efforts, get involved!
+But don’t delay: the application period runs until March 27, so it’s not far off.

 To get started, check out some ideas for projects you can work on.
 Each project describes what’s involved, the skills required, and the mentor you can contact to get help.
 If you see something you’d like to work on, contact the mentor as soon as possible!
 Then you can discuss how to proceed.

 After that, read the general GSoC 2018 page on our wiki, which provides more information on the GSoC programme and tells you how to apply.
 So, check out the ideas, talk to the mentors, and good luck with your projects!